Siemens in China

 Siemens provided the tailor-made Zhuhai Integrated Traffic Information and Service Platform for Zhuhai.
 This was the company’s very first Traffic Management System turkey project in China.

-In the field of urban rail transport, by November 2019, 40 metro lines in 16 Chinese cites used Siemens’ advanced metro signaling systems, boasting a total length of over 1,400 kilometers.
+In the field of urban rail transport, by fiscal 2020, 40 metro lines in 16 Chinese cites used Siemens’ advanced metro signaling systems, boasting a total length of over 1,500 kilometers.

-In December 2017, Siemens won the first Fully Automated Operation (FAO) project in China to provide core components and key technology of traction system and electric control solution for FAO trains in Shanghai Metro Line 18 Phase I project.
-This was an important breakthrough and a milestone for Siemens in China’s FAO market.
+In December 2017, Siemens won the first Fully Automated Operation (FAO) project in China to provide train network control systems and traction system core components, and to supply FAO function design including train circuit design for FAO trains in Shanghai Metro Line 18 Phase I project.
+The Metro Line has successfully opened for revenue service with GoA4, the highest level of automation, on December 26, 2020.
+This marked an important breakthrough and a milestone for Siemens in China’s FAO market.

 Utilizing its cutting-edge technology and strong capital, Siemens also provides worldwide customers with professional and reliable financial solutions.
 In China, the company drives business success with customized leasing solutions for Siemens equipment and third-party products in sectors such as machine tools, construction machinery, transportation and logistics, electronics, packaging, food and beverage, plastic injection and glass deep-processing, etc.

-From 2005 to the end of fiscal 2019, Siemens Finance and Leasing Ltd. financed more than 2,000 public and private hospitals, helped over 1,000 enterprises upgrade equipment, and established strong relationships with hundreds of manufacturers and dealers.
+From fiscal 2005 to fiscal 2020, Siemens Finance and Leasing Ltd. financed more than 3,000 public and private hospitals, helped over 2,000 enterprises upgrade equipment, and established strong relationships with hundreds of manufacturers and dealers.

 Value creation for society